 Vincent Vein Care Center

 Vincent Vein Center is one of the leading physicians when it comes to treating and removing damaged veins.
-We are a vein care center, whose main goal is to relieve clients of discomfort caused from pain in the legs, and restore a youthful appearance.
+We are a vein care center, whose main goal is to relieve clients of discomfort caused by pain in the legs and restore a youthful appearance.
 Vein diseases sometimes go untreated in the beginning stages because symptoms are not the same for everyone.
-However, eventually the veins will start to become discolored, dilated, or irritated, which can lead to chronic health concerns, such as blood clots.
+However, eventually, the veins will start to become discolored, dilated, or irritated, which can lead to chronic health concerns, such as blood clots.

 Two Common Types of Vein Diseases

 There are several types of vein diseases, some are minor and are easily repaired through quick treatments or recommended lifestyle changes.
-However, others require surgery to restore the normal appearance of legs.
-In rare cases, surgery can be life saving, especially if blood clots are forming.
+However, others require surgery to restore the normal appearance of the legs.
+In rare cases, surgery can be life-saving, especially if blood clots are forming.

-Varicose Vein Disease: These abnormally large veins are caused from pregnancy, being overweight, standing or sitting for long periods of time, and in some cases, heredity.
+Varicose Vein Disease: These abnormally large veins are caused by pregnancy, being overweight, standing or sitting for long periods of time, and in some cases, heredity.
 If left untreated, varicose veins can darken the skin, cause ulcers, and create blood clots that can come loose and get into the lungs or heart.

 Causes of Vein Diseases

 Vein diseases begin when the vein no longer functions correctly.
 Valves fail and prevent the blood to flow back up to the heart.
 When the valve fails, blood no longer flows correctly and starts to puddle or collect in the vein rather than moving as it should.

-Age – As you age, your body starts to wear out, your veins lose elasticity, valves weaken and cause blood to flow backwards.
+Age – As you age, your body starts to wear out, your veins lose elasticity, valves weaken and cause blood to flow backward.

 Pregnancy – During pregnancy, the volume of blood in your body increases, but in return decreases the flow of blood in the legs to the pelvis.
 This is a natural circulatory change to support the fetus, and can sometimes have the side effect of varicose veins.